Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-21diy9LWH8g.md

 ### Transcript

-> but yeah if you think autosave is annoying uh try bumping it up a bit uh because you can change the interval i believe you can disable it completely as well but i'm not quite sure about that
+> but yeah if you think autosave is annoying, try bumping it up a bit, because you can change the interval i believe you can disable it completely as well but i'm not quite sure about that